CLopMan/TypeGame/readme.md

 [<div style="text-align: right">(back to top)</div>](#begin)

 ## Class interface
+### Game:
-- Game: one game.
+One game.
 - Attributes:
     - text: text the user has to copy.
 Represented as an array of char.
-        - nextChar: next character the user must type
+    - nextChar: next character the user must type.
-        - buff: stores the user input
+    - buff: stores the user input.
     - timestamp_start: when the user starts typing.
     - timestamp_stop: when the user types the last character.
-        - c_correct: number of correct-typed characters
+    - c_correct: number of correct-typed characters.
-        - c_failed: number of incorrect-typed characters
+    - c_failed: number of incorrect-typed characters.
 - Methods:
-        - Game(path): constructor
+    - Game(path): constructor.
-        - Start(): initialize game - timestamp_start, takes input
+    - Start(): starts the game.
-        - Stop(): initialize stops
+    - Stop(): ends the game.
-        - time(): returns the time it takes to complete the test
+    - time(): returns the time it takes to complete the test.
-        - accuracy(): returns the accuracy
+    - accuracy(): returns the accuracy.
-        - wpm(): return WPM
+    - wpm(): returns WPM.

 [<div style="text-align: right">(back to top)</div>](#begin)

+### Interface
+Since is a console game, it will be a *Text User Interface* (TUI)

 ## Journey